Jonah Heim Player Props: Rangers vs. Rays

 Jonah Heim At The Plate

-- Among the qualifying hitters, he ranks 19th in batting average, while his on-base percentage ranks 46th and he is 32nd in slugging.
+- Among the qualifying batters in MLB, his batting average ranks 19th, his on-base percentage ranks 45th, and he is 31st in the league in slugging.

-- Heim has reached base via a hit in 59 games this year (of 81 played), and had multiple hits in 24 of those games.
+- Heim has picked up a hit in 59 of 81 games this year, with multiple hits 24 times.

 - He has scored in 34 of 81 games this year, and more than once 11 times.